 I’d take another sip of wine while comfort wa`s received.

 “I’m just not sure how much more of this I can take.
 I hate it here!”

 I still went to Chico when people from out of town came to visit.
 I did this so I could remind myself that it wasn’t all bad living in Euphoria.
 At least I could drive to Chico.
 When I think of the comparison it makes me laugh and then shudder at my time spent in Euphoria.

-Euphoria is also near another small town called Paradise, a small mountain town.
+Euphoria is also near another small town called Paradise.
 My realtor was from Paradise.
 A friendly woman, who strongly suggested I consider living there instead.
 But unfortunately, she showed me the house I would eventually fall in love with and buy – only to live there five months and leave, renting my beautiful little house to a nice man who was from Euphoria and understood what it takes to live there.